wikimedia/mediawiki-docker/README.md

 ## Shared Volume

 If provided mount a shared volume using the `-v` argument when running `docker run`, the mediawiki container will automatically look for a `LocalSettings.php` file and `images`, `skins` and `extensions` folders.
-When found symbolic links will be automatically created to the respsective file or folder to replace the ones included with the default MediaWiki install.
+When found symbolic links will be automatically created to the respective file or folder to replace the ones included with the default MediaWiki install.
 This allows you to easily configure (`LocalSettings.php`), backup uploaded files (`images`), and customize (`skins` and `extensions`) your instance of MediaWiki.

 It is highly recommend you mount a shared volume so uploaded files and images will be outside of the docker container.